My Blog is here: http://www.cavalierscience.blogspot.com

 and Dolphins Blowing Bubble Rings (which can be found on my podcast link).

-On October 8, 2013, students watched two videos about the Tiktaalik, a transitional fossil.
+Students watched three videos about the Tiktaalik, a transitional fossil.

 Human Evolution Multimedia